Kehaar-II/ezImageGrid/README.md

-# imageCombiner
+# ezImageGrid
 a small python script to combine several images into one

 ## Requirements
-imageCombiner requires the followings to work:
+ezImageGrid requires the followings to work:
 - Python 3
 - Pillow